 Whether you enjoy painting or consider it a chore, opting to use a paint sprayer can dramatically reduce application time by pumping paint onto your surface with high, steady pressure.
-This results in even coats and reduces those dreaded paint drips or brushstrokes that can be tough to avoid with rollers and brushes.

 So, why should you prime a paint sprayer before you use it?
-Simply put, “prime” in this case means “prepare,” the same way you’d clean and maintain other equipment to make sure it works the way it should.
+Simply put, “prime” in this case means “prepare,” the same way you’d clean and maintain other protective equipment to make sure it works the way it should.

 Before you begin, wear goggles, a dust mask, and gloves.
 You may also want to wear high-coverage clothing or a jumpsuit.
-Never aim a paint sprayer gun at someone, and always engage the trigger lock when the gun is not in use.

 1. Move The Tubes

-2. Begin The Prime Process
+2. Begin The Priming Process

 Turn the valve to the "Prime" setting and switch on your sprayer's pump.
 You should notice paint begin to flow through the tubes—in the suction tube and out through the smaller prime tube.
-Do this until the flow is steady and then move your prime tube to the paint bucket.

 3. Fill The Hose

-Aim the paint sprayer gun over the waste bucket, remove the spray tip, and switch the valve over to “Spray.”
-Engage the trigger and spray until the paint flows in a steady and consistent manner.
+Aim the airless paint sprayer gun firmly over the waste bucket, remove the spray tip, and switch the valve over to “Spray.”

 4. Relieve The Pressurization

-First, lock your trigger and turn off the device using the power switch.
+First, gun trigger lock and turn off the device using the power switch.
 Switch the valve back to “Prime.”
-Point the paint sprayer gun into the waste bucket, unlock the trigger, and pull it.
-This relieves any built-up pressure in the machine.
-Re-lock the trigger.

-5. Reattach The Tip And Guard Per Manufacturer Instructions
+5. Reattach The Tip And Guard

-Change valve setting back to “Spray.”
+Change valve setting back to “Spray" once this has been completed per manufactuer instructions.

 6. Test Your Sprayer

-If you’ve primed it correctly, you should easily be able to get an even, consistent spray on a piece of cardboard or another test surface.
-Adjust the pressure until you’re happy with the results.
+If you’ve primed it correctly, you should easily be able to get an even, consistent spray pattern on a piece of cardboard or another test spray surface.

 Should You Use A Paint Sprayer For Primer?

-Using a paint sprayer instead of a brush or roller has several advantages.
-The main one is time.
-Although setting up a paint sprayer takes a little more work than simply pouring paint into a tray, it’s minimal compared to how much time the sprayer will save you.
+Although proper setup of a paint sprayer takes a little more work than simply pouring paint into a tray, it’s minimal compared to how much time the sprayer will save you.

 Another advantage is the lack of drip marks or brush strokes, and the fact you can easily coat irregular or detailed surfaces such as elaborate trim or window shutters.

 You don’t have to limit using a paint sprayer to your main coats, either: applying a primer coat with your paint sprayer can be done, as well.
-This ensures an evenly-primed surface to make your main paint job look even better.

 Can you spray self-etching primer over paint?